NickleDave/nicholdav-info-jekyll/_posts/2022-03-16-how-to-use-jekyll-to-set-up-your-own-academic-website.md

 without needing to know how to use `jekyll` or how to use any developer tools like `git`.

-But I knew there were things I wanted to modify, such as the theme / template.
+So I knew I wanted a site like `academicpages`, but I also knew there were things I wanted to modify, such as the theme / template.
 There's little documentation in the `academicpages` guide about *what* changes were made to the `minimal-mistakes` theme, and why.
-How did Stuart evolve the template from your standard `jekyll` minimal blog page to a very specific set-up for academics that lands on the `about` page, showing a profile in the sidebar with links to academia specific sites, and includes tabs like "publications", "talks", etc.?
+How did Stuart evolve the template from your standard `jekyll` minimal blog page to a very specific set-up for academics?
+Unique features of `academicpages` include that it lands on the `about` page and shows a profile in the sidebar with links to academia specific sites, and includes tabs like "publications", "talks", etc.?
 I tried looking at the `git` commit history but couldn't